 The version in which the judge prevails is always the favorite.
-It's said, in this instance, that the judge's body was laid with its feet in Pennsylvania and its head in the judge's native Virginia, facing east, in an open-ended chestnut coffin.
+It's said that the judge's body was laid with its feet in Pennsylvania and its head in his native Virginia, facing east, in an open-ended chestnut coffin.

 The judge had hoped that when the devil came, he could claim residency in two states and complicate the infernal claim with dual extradition procedures.

-Thomas White, in his book “Legends and Lore of Western Pennsylvania,” wrote that Reddick was known for being a fair judge and encouraging settlements that were acceptable to all parties."
-He was one of three associate justices appointed when Beaver County was created in 1800 and served on the bench from 1804 to 1830, when he died.
+In his book “Legends and Lore of Western Pennsylvania,” Thomas White wrote that Reddick was known for being a fair judge and encouraging settlements acceptable to all parties."
+He was one of three associate justices appointed when Beaver County was created in 1800 and served on the bench from 1804 to 1830 when he died.

 He was was also a veteran of the Revolutionary War and served as a colonel of the Westmoreland County militia in the War of 1812.